-- how PII will be stored; 138 and - how PII access will be controlled and tracked.139
+- how PII will be stored;138 and - how PII access will be controlled and tracked.139

 All of the Bidders proposed segregating PII from the other data in the Central Repository.
-Additionally, all of the Bidders recommended limiting access to PII to only those regulators who
+Additionally, all of the Bidders recommended limiting access to PII to only those regulators who need to have access to such information, and requiring additional validations to access PII.
+Although all Bidders proposed to keep a log of access to the Central Repository by user, the Bidders suggested different methods of authentication and utilized varying security policies, including the use of VPNs or HTTPS.

-133RFP Question 76.
-134RFP Question 77.
+- 133RFP Question 76.

+- 134RFP Question 77.
 135RFP Question 78.

-136RFP Question 79.
-137RFP Question 80.
+- 136RFP Question 79.

+- 137RFP Question 80.

-138RFP Question 5.
+- 138RFP Question 5.